Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 Five Green Mixtures Using Cad Yellow Medium

-When it’s time to mix green, we tend to instinctively start from a yellow and a blue, but that’s not the only way to get green.
+When it’s time to mix green, we tend to instinctively start from a yellow and a blue, but that’s not the only, or best, way to get green.

-To explore these mixes, we will combine Cad Yellow Medium Pure with the following colors:
+To explore these mixes, I combined Cadmium Yellow Medium Pure with the following colors:

 - Payne’s Gray (a very dark, bluish-gray)